YasirHasn9/github-user-card/README.md

 #### Style the User Card

-- Now it's time to style up your app
 - You are free to choose how you style your app, but make it look as presentable as you can
 - Try something new here.
 Maybe that's a new CSS technique you haven't really practiced yet.
 Maybe it's using a styling library you haven't tried.
 Push yourself to get better in this area.